-In the event of receiving more external applications, which fulfil the entry criteria than places available, then after the statutory requirements for statemented students and looked after students, the single over-subscription criteria will be that of distance.
+In the event of receiving more external applications, which fulfil the entry criteria than places available, then after the statutory requirements for students with an EHC Plan and looked after students, the single over-subscription criteria will be that of distance.
 Places will therefore be awarded according to the proximity of the student's home to the school measured by the straight-line method via Buckinghamshire Council's Geographical Information System as described in the Buckinghamshire Council's admissions booklet.
 This will be measured from the student's main place of residence to the academy front door entrance.